clickbar/laravel-magellan/README.md

 > _SRID mismatch: database has SRID 4326, geometry has SRID 25832.
 Consider enabling `magellan.eloquent.transform_to_database_projection` in order to apply automatic transformation_

-We included an auto transform option, that directly applies `ST_Transform(geometry, databaseSRID)` for you.
+We included an auto transform option that directly applies `ST_Transform(geometry, databaseSRID)` for you.

 > **Note**
 > This option will only be applied when inserting/updating directly on an eloquent model.